eslint/eslint/docs/src/integrate/nodejs-api.md

     * `disableFixes` - (optional) when set to `true`, the linter doesn't make either the `fix` or `suggestions` property of the lint result.
     * `allowInlineConfig` - (optional) set to `false` to disable inline comments from changing ESLint rules.
     * `reportUnusedDisableDirectives` - (optional) when set to `true`, adds reported errors for unused `eslint-disable` and `eslint-enable` directives when no problems would be reported in the disabled area anyway.
+    * `ruleFilter` - (optional) A function predicate that decides which rules should run.
+It receives an object containing `ruleId` and `severity`, and returns `true` if the rule should be run.

 If the third argument is a string, it is interpreted as the `filename`.